 The process of conservation of biodiversity involves sustainable development.
 It also involves the in situ conservation where conserving and protecting the ecosystem will protect the entire biodiversity.

-1. Protecting against degradation and destruction of natural ecosystems
+1. Protection against degradation and destruction of natural ecosystems

 Biodiversity conservation involves promoting a balance between the environment, society, and development in line with the sustainable development goals.
 The present society should develop conservation strategies that meet their need without compromising that of the future generation.

-Having a balance between the development of the environment and the society results ensure achievement of biodiversity conservation.
+Having a balance between the development of the environment and society results in ensuring the achievement of biodiversity conservation.
 Through properly enforced policies, sustainable development can be achieved.
-These conventions can be enforced by environmental institutions.
+Environmental institutions can enforce these conventions.